Open-source AI,served by the people.

 - Anything private or high-volume where an instant answer isn't the point

-- Yours to control — runs on your own hardware and the mesh, not a rented black-box endpoint
+- Yours to control — run your own peer on hardware you own, not a rented black-box endpoint

 - No lock-in — OpenAI-compatible API, fully open-source runtime